 Castle Frank Brook goes back underground again with Yellow Creek, this time to pass beneath the DVP offramp at Bayview.
 The trail reaches a junction.
 I elect, in the interest of following the creek, to take the path that squeezes by the DVP offramp.

-So the twinning of Yellow Creek and Castle Frank Brook means I got mixed up.
-I thought this was the outfall of the former, but it turned out to be the latter.
+The twinning of two altered creeks mixed me up.
+I thought this was the outfall of Yellow, but it turned out to be Castle Frank.
 I went too far south.
 I’ll have to capture the actual Yellow Creek outfall another day.

 For more information on Yellow Creek’s underground infrastructure and other buried watercourses / sewers in Toronto, check out Michael Cook’s The Vanishing Point.